metaplex-foundation/docs/docs/token-metadata/specification.md

 }
 ```

-The URI field contains a pointer to the rest of the metadata.
+The URI filed contains a pointer to the rest of the metadata.
 This metadata is stored off chain in most cases and the URI is usually a `https:` link to some decentralized storage.
 This uri must point to a JSON file that conforms to one of our Token Standards.

 :::info